ZhiyuZhang0721/ZhiyuZhang0721/README.md

 2024 To Do List

-- Try to become a blogger who updates every month.
+- Tryna be a blogger(maybe update every month).
-- Publish an SCI article.
+- Publish a Paper.
-- Trans to be a database engineer, participating in distributed projects.
+- Be a database engineer, participating in distributed projects.
-- Gotta a baseball cap made in LeetCode.
+- Gotta a baseball cap from LeetCode.

 ---